Recent Searches

 Cost: $6.99 annually

-If you don’t want or need notifications, Talk to Deaf from Kickdata is an option.
-It does come at a cost of $6.99 a year but has a solid 4.0 rating.
+If you don’t want or need notifications, Talk to deaf from Kickdata is a good option.
+It does come at an annual cost of $6.99 but has a solid 4.1 average rating.

-Talk to Deaf quickly translates spoken language into text that displays on your phone screen.
-It lets you customize the font for easier reading.
-And you can choose to delete or save conversation history.
+Talk to Deaf quickly translates spoken language into text displayed on your phone screen.
+You can customize the font and size for easier reading.
+You also have the option to save your conversation history.

-A disadvantage of this app — or maybe a benefit depending on your needs — is that you have to press the microphone button to capture speech.
+A disadvantage of this app — or maybe a benefit depending on your needs — is that you must press the microphone button to capture speech.

 Cost: Free

-Use the app and your phone with headphones to increase the volume of sounds up to 100x while also minimizing background noise and taking advantage of its voice isolation feature.
+This app uses your phone’s microphone to pick up sounds and increase the volume up to 100x through your connected headphones, while also minimizing background noise and taking advantage of its voice isolation feature.

 One disadvantage: this Sound Amplifier app is available only for iOS.